-- 1. Inspected physical access policies and procedures for the data center and determined that they were documented and included the identification of sensitive/critical areas to which access needs to be restricted, physical access controls designed to detect unauthorized access, and procedures for log reviews and investigation of violations. - 2.
-Observed physical access controls of Fiscal Service buildings and the ISS data center and noted that security guards, video cameras, badge readers, and locked doors were in operation to restrict access. - 3.
-Observed persons entering Fiscal Service buildings and noted that people were required to place any materials, packages, bundles, etc. onto an x-ray machine, and additionally were required to pass through a walkthrough metal detector. - 4.
-Observed persons entering Fiscal Service buildings and noted that an activation of the walkthrough metal detector results in further screening by the security guard, utilizing a handheld metal detector to identify the source of activation. - 5.
-Observed an entrant swipe their badge into the access control system and noted that the access controls system grants access to authorized personnel. - 6.
-For a selection of employees and contractors granted access to the data center and tape room, inspected recertification documentation and determined that access was granted to authorized individuals only. - 7.
+- 1. Inspected physical access policies and procedures for the data center and determined that they were documented and included the identification of sensitive/critical areas to which access must be restricted, physical access controls designed to detect unauthorized access, and procedures for log reviews and investigation of violations. - 2.
+Observed physical access controls of Fiscal Service buildings and the ISS data center and noted that security guards, video cameras, badge readers, and locked doors were used to restrict and monitor access. - 3.
+Observed persons entering Fiscal Service buildings and noted that people were required to place any materials, packages, bundles, etc., onto an x-ray machine, and pass through a walkthrough metal detector. - 4.
+Observed persons entering Fiscal Service buildings and noted that an activation of the walkthrough metal detector resulted in further screening by the security guard, who used a handheld metal detector to identify the source of activation. - 5.
+Observed an entrant swipe his/her badge into the access control system and noted that the access controls system granted access to the individual. - 6.
+For a selection of new employees issued identification badges, inspected evidence of their investigation summaries, and determined a background check was completed for each individual and each employee had their fingerprint on file. - 7.
 Observed employees within the Fiscal Service buildings and noted that badges were displayed. - 8.
-Inspected the data center access list and compared it to a list of separated employees and determined that none of the separated employees were granted physical access to the data center. - 9.
-For a selection of employees who were granted access to the ISS data center, and are not on the authorized access listing, inspected evidence of the individual's Branch Manager requesting access for the employee to be issued a one day badge and determined that the request was: a) tracked in HPSM; b) approved by ISS; and if approved, C) access was granted by a designated Fiscal Service Division of Security and Emergency Programs (DSEP) specialist via PACS. - 10.
-Inspected the ISS staff listing, and inspected permissions to access the PACS badge system of Fiscal Service security management, and determined that access permissions to the physical access systems were commensurate with job responsibilities. - 11.
-For a selection of months, inspected evidence of the monthly review of violation logs and determined that a review to identify unauthorized access attempts was performed and violations were followed-up on. - 12.
-For a selection of dates, inspected visitor logs and determined that visitor logs were reviewed. - 13.
-For a selection of dates, inspected the daily shift logs and determined an inventory of vendor badges was performed. - 14.
-Inspected documentation of the monthly review of physical access privileges to the data center and determined that access privileges were reviewed and any unauthorized access was followed-up on.
+For a selection of terminated Fiscal Service employees with access to Fiscal Service buildings, inspected the Fiscal Service employee separation listings and listings of active badges and determined their building access was removed in PACS. - 9.
+For a selection of employees granted access to the ISS data center that were not on the authorized access listing, inspected corresponding work tickets and determined that access requests were tracked in ESM/ServiceNow, approved by ISS, and fulfilled by a designated APD Physical Security Branch Specialist via PACS. - 10.
+Inspected a list of administrators with permissions to access PACS badge system, compared each user to the ISS staff listing and determined that access permissions to the physical access systems were commensurate with job responsibilities. - 11.
+For a selection of months, inspected the corresponding access violation logs to determine whether they were reviewed by ISS, all unauthorized access attempts were investigated, and a follow up with the individual's supervisor was completed.